 Unrefined coconut oil is often referred to as pure or virgin coconut oil.
 It is the purest form of coconut oil you can buy.

-The oil is extracted from fresh coconut meat through either dry processing or wet processing and then is typically cold pressed leaving behind just the oil.
+The oil is extracted from fresh coconut meat through either dry processing or wet processing, and then is typically cold pressed leaving behind just the oil.

 The good news is they both have numerous health benefits (as long as you're buying quality refined oil) like antiviral, antibacterial, anticancer and immune-boosting effects.
-Unrefined coconut oil, however, is richer in phytonutrients (chemicals produced by plants; plants use phytonutrients to stay healthy. hint: they are good for us!) than refined coconut oil.
+Unrefined coconut oil, however, is richer in phytonutrients (chemicals produced by plants; plants use phytonutrients to stay healthy.
+Hint: they are good for us!) than refined coconut oil.

 - Coconut oil melts at 76 degrees F, so if it's summer, or you live in a warmer climate, you may notice your coconut oil is a little melty (where it was probably solid when you bought it).
 This is totally fine and doesn't mean you can't us it anymore.

 - You can replace coconut oil 1:1 in all recipes for butter or other types of oils.
 And it's a great replacement in recipes where butter and sugar need to be creamed together.

-For the majority of my cooking, I use refined coconut oil.
-Here is the coconut oil that I use (it is steam refined so no chemicals or bleaching used!).
+If you would prefer to use refined, I would recommend this coconut oil (it is steam refined so no chemicals or bleaching used!).

 Both of the coconut oils I recommend are Nutiva.
 Love this company; they keep the environment, sustainability, and the well-being of all at the forefront of all they do!